nrv-framework/NRV/docs/installation.rst

 Using docker
 ^^^^^^^^^^^^

-This method should be prefered as all dependencies are already setup.
+This method should be preferred as all dependencies are already setup.
 Note that in this configuration, COMSOL cannot be used.
 Assuming that docker is already installed, the first step is to pull the image:
 ::

     docker pull nrvframework/nrv